ffedox/alicefedotova/content/publication/paper-clic-it/index.md

 slides: example
 ---

+## Full Text

-### Constructing a Multimodal, Multilingual Translation and Interpreting Corpus: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription
+## Constructing a Multimodal, Multilingual Translation and Interpreting Corpus: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription

 **Alice Fedotova**
 Department of Interpreting and Translation